deivuh/deivuh.github.io/source/_posts/2014-03-15-mkv-srt-extractor-for-samsung-plex-users.markdown

 ```

-Even though each subtitle file was extracted and named the same as it's corresponding video file, problem persisted, the subtitle files were detected but not shown.
+Even though each subtitle file was extracted and named the same as it's corresponding video file, the same problem persisted, the subtitle files were detected but not shown.

 It turns out that Samsung's Plex App only support [SubRip Text (SRT)](http://www.matroska.org/technical/specs/subtitles/srt.html) files, and the subtitles contained on those MKVs are rich [SubStationAlpha (ASS/SSA)](http://www.matroska.org/technical/specs/subtitles/ssa.html) subtitles.